abhayr132/Chat-Assistant-for-SQLite-Database/README.md

  # Chat-Assistant-for-SQLite-Database

-The chat assistant is designed to interact with an SQLite database and respond to natural language queries about employee and department data.
+This project is a Python-based chat assistant designed to interact with an SQLite database.
+The assistant can answer a variety of natural language queries related to employees and departments, making it a useful tool for managing company data.

+## Overview
+The chat assistant allows users to ask questions about employees and departments in a company.
+The assistant processes natural language queries, converts them into SQL commands, and fetches data from the SQLite database to provide meaningful responses.

+## Features
+* The assistant can handle queries like-
+  - "Show me all employees in the Sales department."
+  - "Who is the manager of the Engineering department?"
+  - "List all employees hired after 2021-01-01."
+  - "What is the total salary expense for the Marketing department?"

-## 1.SQLite Database Setup
+## Database Schema
-  The assistant relies on a small SQLite database with two tables:-

    1. Employees: This table stores employee details, including:
       - ID: A unique identifier for each employee.
       - Name: The name of the employee.
       - Department: The department to which the employee belongs.